It’s true that large, multinational companies have huge budgets, thousands of employees, marketing agencies, and often, decades of experience.

 Successful brands embrace moments and speak with leadership and authority.

 For example, the most successful brands engage with their customers on social networks like Twitter and Facebook, share helpful content of interest to their audience (even if the content originated from others), and otherwise develop a robust and consistent voice.

 You’ll rarely see successful brands continuously selling their products every time they speak.

 Unfortunately, many startups and small businesses do the exact opposite.

-In fact, one common mistake many small business owners make is to rely on stock art for logos, websites and marketing messages.
+One common mistake many small business owners make is to rely on stock art for logos, websites, and marketing messages.
 Stock art is killing your brand.